Xceptance/xlt-documentation/content/en/load-testing/Manual/320-test-evaluation.md

 ## Reading a Test Report

 The Load and Performance Test Report gives you all the information needed for a detailed analysis of a load test run.
-It provides several sections, each consisting of at least one table and one or more charts visualizing the graphic development of relevant measurements over time.
+It provides several sections, each consisting of at least one table and one or more charts that help to visualize the progress of measurements over time graphically.
 Let's have a look at the top menu sections of each load test report:

 ### Overview